 17. What about reliability?

-- As far as I know, the XBOX 360 had a higher failure rate than most other electronic components in recent years.
+- Strongly in favor of PC.
+As far as I know, the XBOX 360 had a higher failure rate than most other electronic components in recent years.
 Although its reliability improved, it is common to have a console die on you in several years, especially current gen and last gen. I had one PS3 and one XBOX 360 die on me, my PS2 and Gamecube have trouble playing games, although oddly enough my older systems work fine.
 I guess those were tanks.
 But acknowledge the fact that consoles are mass-produced systems so their quality is bound to be worse.
 When my PS3 failed, I opened it up to try and repair it.
 Upon looking at its hardware, it became obvious how poor the quality and craftmanship is.
 Bad soldering all around, lower quality electronic components, consoles are just cheap and unreliable systems.
 Consoles also get really hot, while on PC you can get all sorts of cooling methods (simple fans do more than fine).
 Get yourself some moderately powerful or enthusiast PC parts, and your PC will last a long time.
 Far longer than a console.

 18. PC games don’t have achievements like consoles do, right?